laforcem/homelab/obsidian-livesync/README.md

 5) Select `Test` to ensure the connection works.
 If it does, a popup will confirm that the plugin "Connected to obsidiandb successfully".

 6) Also click `Check` to make sure the database is configured correctly.
-Purple checkmarks will appear next to each item that is ready; otherwise, there will be a `Fix` button to help you resolve the issue.
+Checkmarks will appear next to each item that is ready; otherwise, there will be a `Fix` button to help you resolve the issue.
 Finish with the `Apply` button.

 7) Towards the bottom, also turn on `End-to-End Encryption` for database security.
 Create and save the passphrase securely; you will need it for any subsequent device that connects to the DB.
 Finish with `Just apply`.